The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Remote Exec Provisioner Approach**

--   Since commands executed are executed on remote-server, we have to provide way for terraform to connect to remote server.
+-   Since commands executed are executed on remote-server, we have to provide a way for Terraform to connect to the remote server.

 **Points to Note** -

 _Provisioners are Defined inside the Resource Block_

--   It is not necessary to define a `aws_instance` resource block for provisioner to run.
+-   It is not necessary to define an `aws_instance` resource block for the provisioner to run.
--   They can also be defined inside other resources types as well.
+-   They can also be defined inside other resource types as well.

 _Multiple Provisioner Blocks for Single Resources_

--   We can define multiple provisioners block in a single resource block.
+-   We can define multiple provisioner blocks in a single resource block.

 ### Creation-Time and Destroy-Time Provisioners